heasm66/modified_zork1/README.md

 Changed LOAD-MAX and LOAD-ALLOWED from 100 to 10.000.
 Changed FUMBLE-NUMBER from 7 to 700.
-Changed First numbr in LAMP-TABLE from 100 to 10.000.
+Changed First number in LAMP-TABLE from 100 to 10.000.
+Added X as synonym for EXAMINE.

     <GLOBAL LOAD-MAX 10000>